BrijenMakwana/BookSwap/Readme.md

   - Want to Read
   - Currently Reading
 - Empowers users to add books to specific bookshelves, facilitating reading management.
+- Supabase is used to perform all the CRUD operations and manage database.
 - Home Screen displays a comprehensive view of available books and potential people to swap books with.
 - Users can request books with a single button click.
 - Email template auto-populates for efficient communication.